 This is a hard disk drive, so it’s going to be significantly less expensive, but also slower.
 It matches the VectoTech with 2TB of storage space, but they are not equal in speed.
 However, this particular HDD boasts 7200 RPM, meaning it’s a bit faster than traditional hard disk drives.

 It’s made of durable aluminum that does a great job of protecting the hard drive and also eliminates the need for fans.
 The aluminum mesh on the front also improves airflow, keeping it cool without the use of fans.
 I love the look of this HDD.
 It’s incredibly sleek and you have the option of placing it horizontally or vertically.
 While that may not be one of the most important selling factors for an external hard drive, it is a nifty feature to have.
 The last cool thing I’ll mention is the power switch.
 There’s a power switch on the back that you can turn off when you’re not using it to prolong the life of the hard drive.

 The WD Black P10 Portable is another great inexpensive option for an external HDD.
 If you’re looking for more storage, there are 4TB and 5TB options as well.
 And while the PS5 console may not be portable, this HDD is easily portable and durable enough to withstand travel.

-This external HDD is deemed a high-performance HDD.
+This external HDD is a high-performance HDD.
 Although it won’t compare to the performance of an SSD, it will be generally faster and more effective than other HDDs on the market.
-Plus, this HDD comes with a three-year manufacturer warranty, so you’ll have peace of mind for a while just in case anything bad happens to your HDD.
+Plus, this HDD comes with a three-year manufacturer warranty, so you’ll have peace of mind for a while just in case anything bad happens to it.

 Samsung T7 Touch Portable 1TB SSD